Manual coffee grinder vs. electric grinder

 Stainless steel burrs can have a much more detailed structure and are much sharper.
 They are cutting the beans before shaving them.
 The result is a more uniform grind size and a drastic reduction of fines.

 The burr sits at the bottom of a central shaft, and on top, you have the hand crank.
 The stabilization of the shaft inside the grinder will make a fundamental difference.
-In cheaper models, an insufficient stabilization can result in a wobbly movement, which produces a less uniform grind size.
-In pricier models, one or two bearings hold the shaft in place, ensuring a smoother grinding action and very consistent coffee grounds.
+In cheaper models, insufficient stabilization can result in a wobbly movement, which produces a less uniform grind size.
+In pricier models, one or two bearings hold the shaft in place, ensuring smooth grinding and consistent coffee grounds.